mosaic-design-system/docs/src/components/tile-1.md

       ## Types of Tile

-      Fixed Tile: Used for data visualisation and assembling a dashboard.
-      The fixed **tile** has a default size for the small set at 140px or 170px for the large set which can be used for desktop and other larger devices.\r
+      Default: Used for data visualisation and assembling a dashboard.
+The default **tile** has both the icon and text and can be used for desktop and other larger devices.\r

       \r

-      Block Tile: This provides a fluid layout that adapts will expand to fill the width of its container.\r

-      \r

-      Fixed Tile container: Can be used for navigation on a mobile device or other space is limited to display content.
-Tiles are fixed at a size of 140px wide however the tile text will truncate if it doesn't fit the width.
-The container allows multiple tiles to be placed next to each other.\r
+      Title Tile: These are very much like the standard **tile** however they don't have an icon.
+These require less space ensuring they work better on devices where space may be finite space such as tablet.\

       \r